Public switched telephone network: Impact on IP standards

 Voice quality in PSTN networks was used as a benchmark for the development of the Telecommunications Industry Association's TIA-TSB-116 standard on voice-quality recommendations for IP telephony, to determine acceptable levels of audio latency and echo.

 Regulation

 In most countries, the government has a regulatory agency dedicated to provisioning of PSTN services.
 The agency regulate technical standards, legal requirements, and set service tasks may be for example to ensure that end customers are not over-charged for services where monopolies may exist.
 These regulatory agencies may also regulate the prices charged between the operators to carry each other's traffic.

 Technology retirement

+Several countries around the world are beginning work to phase out their public-switched telephony network.
+The reasons cited are often around the inability to service the components that make up the service, the technology being based on extremely old software and hardware requirements which are no longer supported in the modern world, and a very small number of engineers with the skills to be able to service it.
+As components break, replacements have become harder to source, made worse by recent worldwide disruptions from such things as the COVID-19 pandemic and the 2022 Russian invasion of Ukraine, alongside many of the companies involved in creating such hardware no longer existing to service them.

 In the United Kingdom, the copper POTS and ISDN-based PSTN is being retired in favour of SIP telephony, with an initial target of completion in December 2025, but delayed to January 2027.
+By September 2026, Openreach – the national provider leading the closure of the PSTN in the UK – had converted around 90% of legacy lines in ten major cities and their surrounding areas to digital phone line services.

-Several other European countries, including Estonia, Germany, Iceland, the Netherlands, Spain and Portugal, have also retired, or are planning to retire, their traditional networks.
+Several other European countries, including Estonia, Norway, Germany, Iceland, the Netherlands, Spain and Portugal, have also retired – or are planning to retire – their traditional networks.

 Countries on other continents are also performing similar transitions.